OihaneGomez/SmiWork/README.md

-# SmiWork: An interactive Smart Mirror Platform for Workplace Healt Promoion
+# SmiWork: An interactive Smart Mirror Platform for Workplace Healt Promotion

 Based on:  [Magic Mirror by Michael Teeuw](https://magicmirror.builders/)

-Original modules:
+New modules: